alitourani/generative-adversarial-network/README.md

     Non-trainable params: 790,913

+### 3) Training Process

+The file **dcgan-train.py** contains the implementation of the generated model to perform training process on the input data.
+Note that in order to get good results, you need to choose the parameters correctly.
+Here are some of the important configures:
+1. **Epoch**: the number of times the training method sees the entire dataset.
+2. **Batch size**: the number of items passes through the neural network.
+The higher the batch size, the more memory space you will need.
+3. **Iteration**: the number of times a batch of data passed through the training method (the forward pass and backward pass).

 ## References
- [1] J. Krause, M. Stark, J. Deng, and L. Fei-Fei, **3D Object Representations for Fine-Grained Categorization**, *4th IEEE Workshop on 3D Representation and Recognition*, at ICCV 2013 (3dRR-13).
-Sydney, Australia, 2013.
+ [1] J. Krause, M. Stark, J. Deng, and L. Fei-Fei, **3D Object Representations for Fine-Grained Categorization**, *4th IEEE Workshop on 3D Representation and Recognition*, at ICCV 2013, Sydney, Australia, 2013.
+ [2] **StackOverflow** - Epoch vs Iteration when training neural networks ([link](https://stackoverflow.com/questions/4752626/epoch-vs-iteration-when-training-neural-networks "link"))